 This deep within the forest, the green foliage is dense enough to snap back in the face of the immense brown werewolf charging his way through it.
 But he shrugs off the blows, his drive and focus more effective than any painkillers.
 His fur catches in the branches, leaving behind coffee-colored knots snared amongst the leaves, and even that barely slows down his pace.
 He feels like half a tree is tangled up within the braid that hangs off the back of his head.
 But as great a nuisance as the forest growth can be, it has to be doubly hindering for his quarry ahead.
 The disrupt

-The WerefoxShe strode—no, glided—across the dance floor, stark naked.
-Her cinnamon-fire fur glowed in the barely-illuminated room, and did nothing to protect her modesty.
-The two mounds of muscle above her legs pumped up and down with hypnotic reciprocation.
-She flicked her bushy tail and peered back over her shoulder to look at him.
+The WerefoxShe strode—no, glided—across the dance floor, striking in her bold nakedness.
+Her cinnamon fur glowed like fire despite the minimal illumination, and did nothing to protect her modesty.
+Her posterior pumped two mounds of muscle up and down, up and down, with hypnotic reciprocation as she walked… that is, until she stopped, flicked her bushy tail and peered back over her shoulder to look at him.
 Him.
-Sammy hunched down onto all fours and behind his table and thanked fortune that his own species had robust coats that prevented him from seeing such seductive details of his packmates, and prevented her from seeing the red heat that emanated from his face.
+Sammy hunched behind his table, and thanked providence that his own species had robust coats that prevented him from seeing such intimate details on his packmates.
+It also prevented her from seeing the red heat that emanated from his face.

-A secret club for “thropes” only in San Francisco seemed like the place any werewolf had to check out at least once, but Samson found it overwhelming to the point of regret.
+San Francisco’s secret “thropes”-only club seemed like the place every werewolf had to experience at least once, but Samson felt himself experiencing was overwhelm and regret.
 And so he had slunk off into the farthest, darkest corner of the room just to observe.
-The majority of thropes here were werewolves, of course, since they were the most common species.
-But off in one corner,
+The club seemed to understand its clientele&